wp-plugins/better-wp-security/readme.txt

 Coming soon

 == Changelog ==

+= ALPHA 6 - October 30, 2010 =
+* Added sanitization and validation to user input
+* Added "away mode" to limit backend access by time
+* Script no longer dies when logged out and instead returns to homepage.

 = ALPHA 5 - October 28, 2010 =
 * Complete refactor of the existing code